 A new version is built

-On Read the Docs for Business, we offer a CDN as part of our Enterprise plan.
+On Read the Docs for Business, we offer a CDN as part of our Pro plan and above.
 Please contact firstname.lastname@example.org to discuss how we can enable this for you.

 Sitemaps allows us to inform search engines about URLs that are available for crawling and communicate them additional information about each URL of the project: